Starting a trucking company

 Starting a trucking company or do you already own one?
 Know that you are going to be a magnet for attorneys and people looking to capitalize on any accident you may have.
 Today, I am going to try help you minimize this risk by looking at this problem from the side of a victim that was just in an accident with you or one of your trucks.

-Given the sheer size of semi trucks, accidents involving them generally result in more serious injuries and body damage to vehicles.
+Given the sheer size of semi trucks, accidents generally result in more serious injuries and body damage to vehicles.

-According to the National Highway Safety Administration approximately 510,000 crashes were reported to police nationwide in 2019 that involved large trucks.
+According to the National Highway Safety Administration, approximately 510,000 crashes involving large trucks were reported to police nationwide in 2019.
 Of those, 114,000 resulted in injury.
 In 82% of those cases, the fatalities were not occupants of the large truck.
 That is 510,000 opportunities for you not to have the correct coverage or a mishap that could cost you your company.

-Cars typically weigh 3200-6000 pounds while tractors can weigh 33,000-80,000 pounds.
-Large trucks also generally are taller and sit higher off the ground, which can result in cars sliding under commercial trucks in accidents at great peril to the occupants.
+Cars typically weigh 3200-6000 pounds, while tractors can weigh 33,000-80,000 pounds.
+Large trucks are also generally taller and sit higher off the ground, which can result in cars sliding under commercial trucks in accidents, putting the occupants at great risk.

-A guide to reduce trucking insurance premiums for a trucking company
+A guide to reducing trucking insurance premiums for a trucking company

 What Are the Most Common Causes of Truck Accidents?